OSGeo/gdal/doc/source/programs/gdal_grid.rst

     Set the interpolation algorithm or data metric name and (optionally) its parameters.
 See the `Interpolation algorithms`_ and `Data metrics`_ sections for further discussion of available options.

+    If not set then the default algoritm is used.

 .. option:: -spat <xmin> <ymin> <xmax> <ymax>